creeper-0910/l10n-central/st/browser/os2/README.txt

      2. Navigate to where you downloaded the file and unpack it using your favorite unzip tool.

-     3. Keep in mind that the unzip process creates a directory "firefox" below the location you point it to, i.e. unzip firefox-os2-1.0.1.zip -d c:\firefox-1.0.1 will unpack Firefox into c:\firefox-1.0.1\firefox.
+     3. Keep in mind that the unzip process creates a directory "Floorp" below the location you point it to, i.e. unzip firefox-os2-1.0.1.zip -d c:\firefox-1.0.1 will unpack Firefox into c:\firefox-1.0.1\firefox.